Is there a central library for generating a Swiss QR Code?

 No. The separator may only be delivered at the end, not within a data element.

-Does the element separator used in the Swiss QR Code be considered in the maximum character count of an element?
+Does the line shift (CR+LF) used in the Swiss QR Code have to be taken into account for the maximum number of characters in an element?

 No. The information pertaining to the maximum character count always relates to the net data without element separators.

 We have created a specification or software for QR-bill.
 Can you check this?